Last Updated Wednesday, November 1, 2023

 The Meilings used as many unfounded malicious allegations against Semas as possible, and shamefully against his family as well.
 Their ongoing slash and burn campaign is meant to smear his good name in an effort to discredit Semas in the industry and with his former limited liability members that invested $90 million in the business.
 The Meilings litigation efforts try to create a false public record to coerce Semas into forfeiting the Metalast® trademarks he's owned since 1993 that were also reaffirmed under the Settlement Agreement.
 This elaborate scheme involved setting him up as the scapegoat to gain control of MILLC by the appointment of a receiver.
-This was shrewdly followed by wiping out its debt obligations, including $10 million owed to Semas and foreclosing on MILLC members equity by acquiring its assets for pennies on the dollar, without a business valuation or advertising the business for sale!
+This was shrewdly followed by wiping out its debt obligations, including $10 million of loans and loan guarantees owed to Semas and foreclosing on MILLC members equity by acquiring its assets for pennies on the dollar, without a business valuation or advertising the business for sale!
 Gross misrepresentations were made to Judge Gibbons.

 The further abuse of the legal process continued when, seven days before the Meilings were to stop using the Metalast name, Chemeon filed the baseless 294 lawsuit against Semas and his family.
 Not being satisfied, they filed another frivolous lawsuit in the trademark Trial and Appeal Board or TTAB.
 This harassment litigation was suspended pending the final outcome of the 294 case.
 Throughout unsuccessful efforts by their legal team, the Meilings have tried to break the Settlement Agreement, or undermine its intent ever since they agreed to its terms and conditions before Judge Gregg Zive in January 2015, confirmed by Judge Bruce Beesley in March and reaffirmed in December 2015.